-Our trip begins today at the Sacramento REI store at 10am.
-Following an orientation and gear check, we load into our support van and drive to Humboldt Redwoods State Park, home of some of the world’s most majestic and ancient redwoods.
+Meet in Santa Rosa and hike among the Redwoods en route to camp.
+Our trip begins today at the Charles M.Schulz– Sonoma County Airport in Santa Rosa.
+Following an orientation and gear check, we load into our support van and drive to Humboldt Redwoods State Park, home of some of the world’ s most majestic and ancient redwoods.
 We enjoy a short hike among these impressive trees, and then transfer to our campsite.
 Our guides prepare dinner and talk about the adventure ahead.
 Dinner included.

 Transfer: 30 minutes; Backpacking: 6.3 miles

 Our backpacking trip continue south across cobbles and coarse black sand until we reach a grassy terrace.
 We pay close attention to the timing of the tides since high tide renders stretches of coastline along our route impassable.
 Our goal is to reach Big Creek campsite by midafternoon, leaving us free to explore, comb the beach or find a quiet spot to kick back with a book and enjoy the solitude.
 All meals included.

 Backpacking: 7 miles

 We hike through thickets of twisted pine trees and cross several creeks on our way to camp at Gitchell Creek.
 This stretch of coastline is particularly lush, with several springs pouring from the mountainside and onto the sand, sustaining hanging wildflower gardens bright with monkey flower and other water-loving plants.
 This stretch of coast is particularly dramatic, with mountains and forest dropping precipitously down to the beach.
 All meals included.